 Also, this month I released a new Kindle horror novelette, Antique Bed, which you can get on Amazon for only $0.99.

 And just in time for Halloween, Horror Tales Podcast released their fourth episode, which is my story “The Unknown Thing”, previously published in Beneath the Waves: Tales from the Deep.
-Click below to listen (it’s free): ***EDIT: I was just notified that my story has been listened to over one thousand times already, in just a few days!
-Cool!
+Click below to listen (it’s free):

 One experience I had that was not enjoyable this month was the Witch’s Brew drink at Starbucks.
 This purple monstrosity was so awful looking that I just had to try it.
 There is zero coffee in this drink (not that anyone expected it), and I could only take a few sips before tossing it in the trash.